wizkids/csharp-rocks/README.md

 #### 2. Add your code in a Git project on GitHub and submit the link at https://services.lingapps.dk/misc/jobAdvert.

-(OPTIONAL, but strongly recommended) Also add a link to one of your C# projects (in which you've been a major contributor) with us - Git repository preferred.
+(OPTIONAL, but strongly recommended) Also add a link to one of your C# projects (in which you've been a major contributor) - Git repository preferred.

 ## Custom dictionary description